Table of Contents

 What are the Dangers of Red Light Therapy?

 Red light therapy is usually a safe process, but at times, because of our own carelessness, it has mild side effects.
 But don't worry, these side effects are usually temporary.
-If you perform red light therapy for an extended period of time or at too high an intensity, it can lead to skin irritation or redness, which will also heal on its own.
+If you use red light therapy for an extended period of time or at too high an intensity, it can lead to skin irritation or redness, which will also heal on its own.
 Direct exposure of the light to your eyes can also cause minor discomfort.
 But if you adhere to the pertinent safety instructions, you would not have any of these problems.

 FAQs: Addressing Common Questions